githubEdit

 Use this report to discover your exposure to issues highlighted in a zero-day publication across various Targets and Projects.
 The report helps you prioritize zero-day issues and monitor the progress of remediation efforts against any remaining occurrences.

-The Security team at Snyk continuously updates the Vulnerability Database with new vulnerabilities several times a day.
+The Security team at Snykarrow-up-right continuously updates the Vulnerability Databasearrow-up-right with new vulnerabilities several times a day.
 When the team discovers a major new zero-day vulnerability—typically in a widely used package with high severity that affects many customers—it will be announced and addressed as a zero-day event.
+For more information about responding to these events, visit Assessing active security incidents.

 For continuous monitoring of remediation progress and efficacy, refer to the trend diagrams.
 The Accumulative Issues Backlog Trend diagram shows the weekly changes in the zero-day backlog by accumulating the weekly delta between identified and resolved issues.
 Use this diagram to ensure that your R&D teams are reducing the zero-day backlog consistently, which will be indicated by a negative trend line.